Revolutionizing Breast Cancer Support in Rwanda

 Awareness saves lives.

-We use comics, our interactive AI-powered platform, and storytelling to reach people in public spaces, schools, markets, and clinics.
+We use comics, our interactive AI-powered digital assistant, youth empowerment programs, and storytelling to reach people in public spaces, schools, markets, and clinics.
 These tools:

 • Educate in a fun, relatable, and visual way